 There’s no better way to discover the secrets of this district than by visiting Montmartre’s very own museum.
 It stands atop the hill of Montmartre and 14 famous personalities have lived within its walls, from Renoir and Valadon to Dufy and Poulbot.
 Delve into the glorious history of this bohemian corner through original works by Utrillo, Toulouse-Lautrec and Willette, and enjoy an authentically rustic ambiance.

-This gallery offers an exciting rediscovery of Dali, unveiling a previously unseen dimension to his work that invites you to fall in love with it once again.
-We’ve all seen his soft watch sketches that melt and puddle, but you are probably not familiar with this collection, encompassing theatrical yet thoughtfully crafted sculptures, objects, engravings and furniture.
-With a sprinkling of dreaminess and humour, this exhibition is a must-see for Surrealism fans and is the largest permanent exhibition dedicated to Dali in Paris.
-As you leave the exhibition, be sure to stop by the instant photo booth where you can squeeze your face into the frame of a thumb in truly surreal Dali style and take an oddly amusing memory away with you.
+This gallery offers an exciting rediscovery of Dalí, unveiling a previously unseen dimension to his work that invites you to fall in love with it once again.
+If you’ve seen his soft watch sketches that melt and puddle, you may not be familiar with this collection, encompassing theatrical yet thoughtfully crafted sculptures, objects, engravings and furniture.
+With a sprinkling of dreaminess and humour, this exhibition is a must-see for Surrealism fans and is the largest permanent exhibition dedicated to Dalí in Paris.
+As you leave the exhibition, be sure to stop by the instant photo booth where you can squeeze your face into the frame of a thumb in truly surreal Dalí style and take an oddly amusing memory away with you.

 A visit to a cemetery may sound depressing, but in Paris it can be infused with cultural discovery and inspiration.
-The Montmartre Cemetery lays claim to being the final resting place of literary giants like Émile Zola, who penned the haunting famous French novel Thérèse Raquin, and legends and luminaries like Alexandre Dumas and Edgar Degas.
-What’s more, most people head straight to the well-known Père Lachaise cemetery to pay their respects to the likes of Jim Morrison and Jacques Brel, and a trip to Montmartre Cemetery is more off the beaten track.
+The Montmartre Cemetery lays claim to being the final resting place of literary giants like Émile Zola, who penned the haunting famous French novel Thérèse Raquin (1868), and legends and luminaries like Alexandre Dumas and Edgar Degas.
+What’s more, most people head straight to the well-known Père Lachaise cemetery to pay their respects to the likes of Jim Morrison and Jacques Brel; a trip to Montmartre Cemetery is more off the beaten track.

 Mesny is an authentic French home chef whose macaron making class in Montmartre is hugely popular, with budding chefs and enthusiasts always bursting to have a go.
 The class offers a unique hands-on opportunity to learn how to make one of the most delicious French desserts, whether as a personal treat or as a gift to take back home to family or friends.
-It’s located only a few moments from Abbesses Métro station, as featured in the much loved film Le Fabuleux Destin d’Amelie Poulain.
+It’s located only a few moments from Abbesses Métro station, as featured in the much loved film Amélie (Le Fabuleux Destin d’Amélie Poulain) (2001).

 Musée d’Art Naïf Max Fourny is a great attraction, yet it’s not very well known.
 If you’ve spent all day taking in the art history of 17th- century France, a change of perspective, with a more modern focus, might be welcome.
 This museum places the contemporary Montmartre art scene in the spotlight, with more than 500 paintings and 80 sculptures.
 Originally built as a marketplace, it’s an exhibition centre and a hotspot for cultural events.
 In total there are 1,400 works from more than 55 countries represented here.